stackpress/lib/docs/Systems.md

 The relative path from source to target.

-### Resolving Paths
+### 1.8.
+Resolving Paths

-The following example shows how to resolve and verify path existence.
+The following example shows how to resolve and verify path existence with error handling.

 ```typescript
 // Resolve path (returns null if not found)